The Book of Revelations

 Critique

 Some people claim that the book of Revelations is a dangerous book that already lead to a lot of violence and fear in the past and continue to cause confusion in the modern Christian life.
-For example:
+Some known examples include:

 Jesus himself warned: